You can extend without planning permission but there are five rules of thumb to follow.

 the change of use leads to you building forward of the building line.

-5. The extension must respect your neighbours’ privacy
+5. The house extension must respect your neighbours’ privacy

 Something that is incredibly important in both jurisdictions and is often overlooked is that if you have constructed a flat roof extension, you are not allowed under permitted/exempted development to use that roof as a balcony with handrails.
 This is because it can easily lead to issues with overlooking and privacy.